 - How Does Outbound IVR Increase Engagement?

 - Outbound IVR Automates Customer Outreach

 IVR has advanced dramatically since its inception.
 Originally, customers would use dual-tone multi-frequency (DTMF) dial pads to answer questions and input information to route calls correctly.
 Today, there are inbound call services and IVR containment efforts to help customers who dial your phone number for a specific need, but there are also outbound systems that call customers to give them information or help them through processes.

 Modern IVR features improve customer satisfaction while allowing your team to perform several essential tasks.

 Inbound IVR phone systems route phone calls through your system and attempt to anticipate customer expectations.

-Outbound IVR technology works by alerting existing clients about an appointment or gives them a critical emergency notification.
-For marketing companies, an outbound campaign using IVR allows them to automate calls to reach out to the customers using an auto dialer which can route responders to live on-premise agents.
+On the other hand, outbound IVR technology works by alerting existing clients about an appointment or gives them a critical emergency notification.
+For marketing companies, an outbound campaign using IVR allows them to automate calls to reach out to the customers using an autodialer which can route responders to live on-premise agents.

 Sentiment and Intention Prediction

 Sentiment prediction uses the recent activity of the customer to determine the possible reasons for the call.
 Machine learning also may review customer data in CRM databases.
 The system may ask if the call is in regards to a recent purchase, their current bill, or outages in the area.
 If it is not one of these things, the main menu options will be provided, but the IVR will be able to narrow it down to the most likely reason for the call.